 Below, to mark the course’s launch, Aaron Schuman speaks frankly with Soth about the importance of learning through experience and in particular about acknowledging and overcoming the mistakes, errors, frustrations and ‘failures’ that inevitably occur along the path of any photographic career.
 Soth shares specific examples of technical errors with Schuman, as well as reflecting upon the difficulties of letting projects go, the importance of reconciling oneself with the inevitability of making mistakes, and the vibrancy error can bring to work.

-You can learn more about the new Magnum Learn course, here.
+You can learn more about the new Magnum Learn course, here, and watch the course trailer at the bottom of this article.

 Aaron Schuman: I wanted to have a conversation with you about the process of learning in general, and more specifically one that is centered around overcoming the notion of “failure” within the photographic process.
 Often there’s a misapprehension that “great photographers” have some sort of “magic touch” when it comes to making pictures.
 But, as anyone who has seriously engaged with photography knows, it’s a medium that requires the practitioner to make mistakes, employ trial and error, and learn from small, sometimes heartbreaking “failures” along the way.
 In a sense, these things are essential to the photographic process.
 How do you work through and overcome the frustrations of “failure” when you’re making new work, and how have you learned to take advantage of those accidents and mistakes when they do inevitably happen?